 Risk is inherent with every business, and how well a business manages risk can ultimately determine its success.
-We face a number of risks, including those described under the section entitled "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019 and other reports filed with the SEC.
+We face a number of risks, including those described under the section entitled "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 and other reports filed with the SEC.
 Our Board is actively involved in oversight of risks that could affect us.
 This oversight is conducted primarily by our full Board, which has responsibility for general oversight of risks.
-In light of recent events, our Board has and will continue to receive regular updates from our management team on the evolving COVID-19 situation and is involved in strategy decisions related to the impact of COVID-19 on our business.